markcerqueira/markcerqueira.github.com/_posts/2017/2017-09-14-xenoblade-chronicles-2-is-coming.md

 title: "Xenoblade Chronicles 2 Is Coming!"
 description: ""
 category:
-tags: [video games, jrpg, xenoblade]
+tags: [video games, jrpg, xenoblade, switch]
 ---

 This is the level of faith I have in Monolith Soft and the power of Xenoblade: I picked up a Wii U for Xenoblade Chronicles X and am soon picking up a Switch now that the release date for Xenoblade Chronicles 2 (XC2) has been revealed. **December 1st** can't come soon enough!